+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Methodology

 \section{Methodology}

-In this section, we outline the computational framework developed to extend the SSLIP methodology to \psslip, mainly for the identification of slip system activities within HCP materials.
-First, the virtual experiment and the original SSLIP method \cite{Vermeij2022AutomatedData} are recapped, after which the new \psslip method is introduced.
+In this section, we outline the framework developed to extend the SSLIP methodology to \psslip, focusing on the identification of slip system activities within HCP materials.
+First, the virtual experiment and the original SSLIP method \cite{Vermeij2022AutomatedData} are reiterated, followed by the introduction of the new \psslip method.